explodinglabs/jsonrpcserver/doc/quickstart.rst

 Responding to the client
 ------------------------

 To send payload data back in the response message, simply ``return`` it as shown above.

-Sending an Error response
+Sending an error response
 -------------------------

 The library handles many client errors, but there are other times where we need to inform the client of an error.
 This is done by raising an exception.

-For example, if you're not satisfied with the arguments received, raise :class:`InvalidParams <jsonrpcserver.exceptions.InvalidParams>`:
+For example, if the arguments are unsatisfactory, raise :class:`InvalidParams
+<jsonrpcserver.exceptions.InvalidParams>`:

 .. code-block:: python
     :emphasize-lines: 5